 To eliminate possible malware infections our malware researchers recommend scanning your computer with Spyhunter.

-Email scams are distributed by the thousand and they are often spread through massive scale spam campaigns.
-Extortion and ransom demands are not the only types out there.
-The context varies from blackmail attempts, various "important" alerts to "prize" announcement and hundreds of others.
-Some scams similar to "WannaCry hacker group email scam" are "This is important information for you", "The last time you visited a Porn website", "Looked at you for several months" and "So I'm the hacker who broke your email".
-Usually, sextortion scams claim to have some sort of compromising and humiliating videos or screenshots/photos of the victim - which will be released if a certain sum is not paid.
-They typically ask for currency that is hard to trace, for example cryptocurrency, prepaid vouchers and similar.
-However email scam objectives also differ.
-One of them can be the proliferation of malicious content, through various email attachments.
-Examples of malware (malicious software) furthered through such include: TrickBot, FormBook, Pony, LokiBot and many others.
+These emails are distributed by the thousand and are often spread through massive scale spam campaigns.
+Extortion and ransom demands are not the only types online.
+The context varies from blackmail attempts, various "important" alerts, to "prize" announcement and hundreds of others.
+Some scams similar to the "WannaCry hacker group email scam" include "This is important information for you", "The last time you visited a Porn website", "Looked at you for several months" and "So I'm the hacker who broke your email".
+Usually, sextortion scams claim to have obtained compromising and humiliating videos or screenshots/photos of the victim, which will be released unless ransoms are paid.
+They typically ask for payment in a currency that is hard to trace.
+For example, cryptocurrency, prepaid vouchers, and similar.
+Email scam objectives also differ but include the proliferation of malicious content, through various email attachments.
+Examples of malware (malicious software) furthered through such scams include TrickBot, FormBook, Pony, and LokiBot.

 How do spam campaigns infect computers?

-It is strongly advised to never open/download/install attached files or follow web links in emails, sent from unknown and dubious addresses.
-As a rule, untrustworthy and suspicious emails should not be opened.
-Typically, these pretend to be urgent and important, whether by making criminal threats or by wearing the guise of official sources.
-Regardless of their appearances, unknown and irrelevant emails should not be trusted.
-It is highly recommended to use Microsoft Office versions released after year 2010.
-Said versions have "Protected View" mode that stops infectious documents from downloading/installing malicious software.
-To ensure device integrity and user safety, all received emails and the attachments/links therein should be treated with caution.
-To prevent downloading malignant content, users should always use official and verified download sources.
-It is ill-advised to use peer-to-peer sharing networks and other third party downloaders.
-Software 'cracking' tools are against recommendations as well; they are illegal and can often lead to installation of malware.
-Users should be attentive when installing and updating software, to make sure that there is no foul play involved.
-Legitimate and dependable antivirus and/or anti-spyware programs are advised for additional system protection.
-Said software should be used to perform regular scans and kept up-to-date.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Never open/download/install attached files or follow web links in emails, sent from unknown and dubious addresses.
+Do not open untrustworthy and suspicious emails.
+Typically, these claim to be urgent or important, whether by making criminal threats or by posing as official sources.
+Regardless of appearance, unknown/irrelevant emails should not be trusted.
+Use Microsoft Office versions released after 2010.
+These versions have "Protected View" mode that prevent infectious documents from downloading/installing malicious software.
+To ensure device integrity and user safety, treat all received emails and the attachments/links with caution.
+To prevent downloading malicious content, use official and verified download sources.
+Do not use peer-to-peer sharing networks or other third party downloaders.
+Do not use software 'cracking' tools, since they are illegal and can often lead to installation of malware.
+Be attentive when installing and updating software.
+Use legitimate, official antivirus and/or anti-spyware programs for additional system protection.
+This software should be used to perform regular scans and kept up-to-date.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "WannaCry hacker group email scam" email letter:
+Text presented in the "WannaCry hacker group email scam" email message: